Taprobana

-Tabrobane is suggested to be derived from Sanskrit "Tamraparni".
-This name could be a reference to the "copper colored" shores of Sri Lanka, and may have entered Greek via the Sinhalese and/or the Pali "Tambapanni".
+Tabrobane is suggested to be derived from Prakrit and Pali "Tambapanni"., where the Sanskrit form of it is "Tamraparni".
+This name could be a reference to the "copper coloured" shores of Sri Lanka, connected to its civilisational origin story of Prince Vijaya and his followers, later forming the Sinhalese Kingdoms.
+The Ashokan edicts of his missionary activities also refers to the island by the name "Tambapanni".